 The most fascinating thing about New York City is how diverse it is.
 You could be walking down the street and within a matter of minutes go from Chinatown to Little Italy.
 You will be amazed at how different the city culture is depending on whether you are simply uptown, downtown, or on the West Side or the East Side.
 Knowing this, your Program Coordinator arranges various tours of all the major neighborhoods in the city from SoHo to Harlem to Greenwich Village.

-We offer optional gym memberships at the Columbia gym to all Pre-College Program participants for a minimal charge.
+We offer optional gym memberships at the Columbia gym to 4-week Pre-College Program participants for a minimal charge.
 In addition to on-campus get-fit activities, various outdoor fitness activities are also offered.
 In the past we've had fitness and nature walks, yoga in the park as well as yoga on the Hudson, in addition to salsa dancing at Lincoln Center and bicycle riding in Central Park.

 Theatre & Dance